LogCreative/presenter/README.md

 ```
 l3build unpack
 ```
-or
+to get the unpacked style files in the folder `build/local` use or
 ```
 cd source
 latex presenter.ins
 ```
-to get the unpacked style files as the dependency of your document.
+to get the unpacked style files in the folder `source/` as the dependency of your document.
 Or you could install the tds zip `presenter.tds.zip` from the release section to your computer for global use.

 ## Examples